-In order to produce rpTDEs with shorter periods, low mass SMBHs and compact disrupted stars are required.
-TDEs involving IMBHs and white dwarfs could produce sufficiently short periods for detection.
-Although this study focuses on the pTDEs of giant stars, white dwarfs—despite their thin envelopes—also possess dense cores, making them plausible candidates for tidal capture.
+In order to produce rpTDEs with shorter periods, low-mass SMBHs and compact disrupted stars are required.
+TDEs involving IMBHs and white dwarfs could produce periods that are short enough to be detectable.
+Although our study focuses on the pTDEs of giant stars, white dwarfs—despite their thin envelopes—also possess dense cores, making them plausible candidates for tidal capture.

-For instance, a $1 M_{\odot}$ white dwarf with a radius of $0.01 R_{\odot}$, disrupted by a $10^5 M_{\odot}$ IMBH, could be bound to an orbit of $\sim 40$ days ($\eta=1$).
-However, no confirmed cases of white dwarf disruptions by IMBHs have been observed to date, as the observational signatures of such events remain unclear.
+For instance, a $1 M_{\odot}$ white dwarf with a radius of $0.01 R_{\odot}$ disrupted by a $10^5 M_{\odot}$ IMBH could be bound in an orbit of $\sim 40$ days ($\eta=1$).
+However, no confirmed cases of white dwarfs disrupted by IMBHs have been observed to date, as the observational signatures of such events remain unclear.
 The repetitive nature of tidal capture could provide constraints for identifying these events.